 - If the mistakes are significant in the aggregate:

 - If the mistakes are insignificant in the aggregate, Employer X can correct beyond the two-year correction period for significant errors.
-Whether or not a mistake is insignificant depends on all the facts and circumstances.
+Whether a mistake is insignificant depends on all facts and circumstances.

 Voluntary Correction Program:

-Correction is the same as described under SCP.
-Employer X makes a VCP submission according to Revenue Procedure 2013-12.
+Correction is the same as under SCP.
+Employer X makes a VCP submission per Revenue Procedure 2013-12.
 The fee for the VCP submission is $1,000.
 When making its VCP submission, Employer X must include Forms 8950 and 8951 and should consider using the model documents in Revenue Procedure 2013-12 Appendix C.